LCPQ/qcmath/README.md

 Note that the version of Python and Numpy is fixed by PySCF.

 # Quick start
-Before running any qcmath calculation, we need to define the working directory as
+Before running any qcmath calculation, one needs to define the working directory as
 ```ruby
 SetDirectory[NotebookDirectory[]];
 path=Directory[];